 Step 1: There are many places on the web where you can download cool-looking pointers, but you must be careful as not all pointers are safe.
 Download pointers only from places that you trust.

 Step 2: Extract the downloaded pointer files to C:\Windows\Pointers (Where “C” is the drive letter of the drive where Windows 10 is installed).

 Step 3: Follow Step 1 and Step 2 of Method 3 to open Mouse Properties.

-Step 4: Under Pointers tab, click Browse button and then browse to the folder containing your new mouse pointer.
-Select the mouse pointer, click Open, and then click Apply button.
+Step 4: Under the Pointers tab, click the Browse button and then browse to the folder containing your new mouse pointer.
+Select the mouse pointer, click Open, and then click the Apply button.
 As simple as that!